npedrazzini/npedrazzini.github.io/_pages/researchareas.md

 </ul>

-## Selected past projects
+## Selected past contributions in collaborative projects

+### Living with Machines (The Alan Turing Institute)
+Between January 2022 and July 2023 I was Research Associate in the Living with Machines (LwM) <a href="https://livingwithmachines.ac.uk/"><i class="fas fa-external-link-alt"></i></a> project at The Alan Turing Institute.
+The overarching goal of LwM was to investigate the impact of technology on the lives of ordinary people during the Industrial Revolution.
+My job consisted in analyzing a very large amount of (very noisy) historical British newspaper data computationally, with a focus on looking into how language use changed throughout the 19th century as an effect of the socio-political changes following the Industrial Revolution.
+See <a href="/langofmech/">here</a> for an example of results from my research.

+### Depictions of Post-COVID-19 Futures in Russian International Media: Multimodal Viewpoint Analysis (IMCC, University of Oxford)
+Starting from mid-2020, I was first Research Assistant <a href="https://imcc.web.ox.ac.uk/people/mr-nilo-pedrazzini"><i class="fas fa-external-link-alt"></i></a>, then collaborated with the International Multimodal Communication Centre (IMCC) <a href="https://imcc.web.ox.ac.uk"><i class="fas fa-external-link-alt"></i></a> based within the Oxford School of Global and Area Studies (OSGA) at the University of Oxford.
+I carried out annotation and correlation analyses of speech-gesture co-occurrences in Russian and American media, largely within the project <i>Depictions of Post-COVID-19 Futures in Russian International Media: Multimodal Viewpoint Analysis</i> <a href="https://imcc.web.ox.ac.uk/projects"><i class="fas fa-external-link-alt"></i></a>.

-### ReadOxford
+### ReadOxford (University of Oxford, Deptartment of Expiremental Psychology)
 In 2020 I spent two months as a Research Assistant at the ReadOxford <a href="https://readoxford.org/our-research"><i class="fas fa-external-link-alt"></i></a> research group, based at the Department of Experimental Psychology <a href="https://www.psy.ox.ac.uk"><i class="fas fa-external-link-alt"></i></a> of the University of Oxford.
 The aim of the group is to answer different questions related to child literacy development.
 I mainly dealt with data processing, developing R scripts to make corpus data reproducible and analysable for morphological complexity and lexical variation.
 My major contribution has been scripting an <a href="https://github.com/npedrazzini/averageReducedFrequency">R code</a> to automatically calculate the Average Reduced Frequency (ARF) of combined lemmata/parts of speech in the Oxford Children Corpus <a href="https://www.sketchengine.eu/oxford-childrens-corpus/"><i class="fas fa-external-link-alt"></i></a> and Childes <a href="https://childes.talkbank.org"><i class="fas fa-external-link-alt"></i></a> treebank.

-### IMCC
-Starting from mid-2020, I was first Research Assistant <a href="https://imcc.web.ox.ac.uk/people/mr-nilo-pedrazzini"><i class="fas fa-external-link-alt"></i></a>, then collaborated with the International Multimodal Communication Centre (IMCC) <a href="https://imcc.web.ox.ac.uk"><i class="fas fa-external-link-alt"></i></a> based within the Oxford School of Global and Area Studies (OSGA) at the University of Oxford.
-I carried out annotation and correlation analyses of speech-gesture co-occurrences in Russian and American media, largely within the project <i>Depictions of Post-COVID-19 Futures in Russian International Media: Multimodal Viewpoint Analysis</i> <a href="https://imcc.web.ox.ac.uk/projects"><i class="fas fa-external-link-alt"></i></a>.

-### British Library
+### Enhancing catalogue metadata of Slavonic early-printed Cyrillic books (British Library)
 In 2015, I spent two months as a trainee Assistant Curator-Cataloguer for the Slavonic Collections at The British Library <a href="https://www.bl.uk/subjects/slavonic-studies#"><i class="fas fa-external-link-alt"></i></a>.
 During that time, I enhanced the online catalogue of all Slavonic early-printed Cyrillic books held at the British Library (and fuelled my interest for all-things data and pre-modern Slavic).
 Check out two posts I wrote for the British Library's European Studies Blog:

 <ul class="fa-ul">